-Even where a successful judgment is secured by an underpaid worker, they may not always recover the funds they are entitled to.
-This may occur, for example, where a default judgment is entered and Significant difficulties can arise in the process the employer continues to refuse to acknowledge of post-judgment enforcement.
-Procedural barriers the litigation.
-In 2019-20, 17,387 (42 per cent) of may further disincentivise claimants from advancfinalised claims in the Victorian Magistrates' Court ing proceedings.
+Significant difficulties can arise in the process the employer continues to refuse to acknowledge of post-judgment enforcement.
+Procedural barriers may further disincentivise claimants from advancing proceedings.
 Delays in actioning enforcement involved default orders (MCV, 2020).
-Where a judg- prevent many claims from progressing to full recovment debtor does not comply with court or tribunal ery and debtors may draw out proceedings by not attending hearings (Legal Affairs Committee, 2014). orders, workers may need to pursue independent post-judgment enforcement proceedings to effect Post-judgment enforcement is also constrained by recovery. the assets of the employer.
-Some assets may be exempted from enforcement, and employers may Enforcement of judgments is a poorly under- have insufficient assets to meet judgment debts, or stood and neglected area of civil justice.
-Where a deregister to delay or avoid their obligations, makperson who 'wins' in court is unable to secure the ing them 'judgment proof' (Gilles, 2006).
-In such court-ordered outcome, it can undermine confi- circumstances, meritorious claims may effectively dence in the civil justice system.
-The minimal em- not be enforceable (Gilles, 2006). pirical evidence we have about judgment enforcement comes from the NSW Local Court: nearly two thirds of cases required one or more post-judgment steps (Law Reform Commission, 1987), and in more than half of cases the amount sought was \$5000 or less (Forell & Mirrlees-Black, 2016).
+Where a judg- prevent many claims from progressing to full recovery and debtors may draw out proceedings by not attending hearings (Legal Affairs Committee, 2014). post-judgment enforcement proceedings to effect Post-judgment enforcement is also constrained by the assets of the employer.
+Some assets may be exempted from enforcement, and employers may Enforcement of judgments is a poorly under- have insufficient assets to meet judgment debts, or deregister to delay or avoid their obligations, making them 'judgment proof' (Gilles, 2006).
+In such court-ordered outcome, it can undermine confi- circumstances, meritorious claims may effectively